SmokkoZ/accounting/docs/prd/epic-2-implementation-guide.md

     if payout is None:
         return False, "Payout is required"
     if stake and payout < stake:
-        return False, "Payout should be ≥ stake (sanity check)" return True, None
+        return False, "Payout should be â‰¥ stake (sanity check)" return True, None

 def validate_currency(currency: Optional[str]) -> Tuple[bool, Optional[str]]: